Category Archives: Uncategorized

 Yeah, OK – All That.
 But What’s the Real Problem?

-The real problem is that there are people teaching who have no business teaching.
-They are not ready to teach.
+The real problem is that there are people teaching who are not yet ready to teach.
 They have taken a few years of classes and assume that they are ready because they can turn so many tricks, or they’re a dancer or personal trainer who got “certified” in this cool new workout, or they’re in a small town with no aerial instructor, so…

 There is no meaningful certification for aerial teaching readiness in the USA.
 There are some excellent teacher trainings for experienced aerialists (NECCA, AirCat Aerial Arts, I’m looking at you), and ACE/AYCO are making excellent steps in the right direction with their safety program, but no real certifying body.
 This leaves us with a big problem.
 It’s not a new problem, nor is it an easy one.
 We tried to address it here in NYC by founding NYATA (NY Aerial Teachers Alliance), but were quickly overwhelmed by the scope of the issue.
 Add to that the fad of fitness spaces trying to tout circus as the next great fitness craze, and dance schools all over the US wanting to add an aerial component to their curriculum (but not hire an actual aerial teacher), and the fact that we do not value expertise in this DIY country, and it’s easy to see why we are so. damned. angry.
 The public has no way of knowing whether a teacher is safe or qualified.